nickvourd/RTI-Toolkit/README.md

 RTI-Toolkit is an open-source tool for Remote Template Injection attacks.

-The primary tool featured in this repository is the `Templator` tool which supports various features for attack and defense perspectives.
+The primary tool featured in this repository is the `Templator` tool which supports various features.
 Please refer to the [Features](#features) section for more information.

 For command-line usage and examples, please refer to our [Wiki](https://github.com/nickvourd/RTI-Toolkit/wiki).